The Toronto Zoo will be a dynamic and exciting action centre that inspires people to love, respect and protect wildlife and wild spaces.

 The Zoo is divided into seven zoogeographic regions: Indo-Malaya, Africa, the Americas, Australasia, Eurasia, Canadian Domain and the Tundra Trek.
 Animals are displayed indoors in tropical pavilions and outdoors in naturalistic environments, with viewing at many levels.

-- Our Kids Discovery Zone* featuring:
+- Explore our Discovery Zone* featuring:

 Strollers, wagons and lockers are available to rent at the Main Entrance.
 Wheelchairs are available at no cost.
 ATM bank machines are located outside the Main Entrance and in the Africa Restaurant.